aram-ap/JFXGrid/README.md

 # JFXGrid (In-dev)
 ## A Fast and Customizable Heatmap Charting Library For JavaFX 💥🚀
 JFXGrid is a heatmap imaging library with focus on performance optimized real-time data visualization of Matrices at over 60 Hz update rates.
-This library was made as a solution to the ChartFx default heatmap implementation which I found unsuitable for displaying data at video-playback speeds (> 60 FPS).
+This library was made as a solution to the [ChartFx](https://github.com/fair-acc/chart-fx) default heatmap implementation which I found unsuitable for displaying data at video-playback speeds (> 60 FPS).

+Note:
+- Some general structures, such as the ability to add custom plugins and having separate datasets are inspired by ChartFX.
+However, most of the other implementations are self-build.
-This is currently in development while I port the code over from the application I originally made.
+- This is currently in development while I port the code over from the application I originally made.

 ---